 Conclusion: Top Load Vs Front Load Washers

-From the above discussion, it may be clear to you that front load washers are better in terms of wash performance, water consumption, and power consumption.
+From the above discussion, it may be clear to you that front load washers are better in wash performance, water consumption, and power consumption.
 However, it has some ergonomics issues.
-On the other hand, top loading washing machines are relatively cheap and ergonomics friendly too.
+On the other hand, top-loading washing machines are relatively cheap and ergonomics friendly too.
 So it is again an individual requirement and priority about which washing machine to choose.